btomi1980/TV-Radio-Streaming-by-Tomasso/README.md

 ## ℹ️ About

 This application is designed to provide a flexible and powerful streaming experience for both TV and radio content in a single interface.
+This application does not host or provide any media content.

 ---